 Suitable container Metal can or drum Packaging as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Avoid strong acids, bases.Avoid reaction with oxidising agents
+Storage incompatibility Avoid contamination of water, foodstuffs, feed or seed.
+Avoid reaction with oxidising agents Avoid strong acids, bases.

-- Must not be stored together
+X - Must not be stored together

-- May be stored together with specific preventions
+- May be stored together with specific preventions 0

-- May be stored together
+- May be stored together ÷